patie229/DBMS_02/README.md

 Under what circumstance would someone want to use a branch instead?

 > *Your answer:*
+>
+> A tag is fixed and immutable, ensuring a stable release point, while a branch can change.
+A branch is useful when you need to continue development or apply fixes to a release.

 **Question D – The value of CI for documentation:**
 Before this exercise, updating a diagram meant: edit the source, export an